Scaling up vs scaling out

 Data, data everywhere—what we talk about when we talk about scalability

 Database scalability is top of mind for modern app developers.
-Let's say a new app takes off—and demand for it grows from a handful of users to millions of users worldwide.
-One of the most important abilities to help the app developers keep pace with demand and minimize downtime is the ability to scale efficiently.
+Let's say a new app takes off—and demand for it grows from a handful of users to millions of users world-wide.
+One of the most important abilities to help the app developers keep pace with demand and minimise downtime is the ability to scale efficiently.

 At its most basic level, database scalability can be divided into two types: